Full course description

 Dr. Beck-Coon is a board-certified physician long interested in integrative

-the Center and an adjunct Assistant Professor in IU School of Nursing’s Department
+health and well-being.
+She is an adjunct Assistant Professor in IU School of Nursing’s Department

 of Community and Health Systems where she has taught Acceptance and Commitment